william96ming/Motion-detection/README.md

 # STEVAL-MKI109V3-ism330dhcx
+development platform: STEVAL-MKI109V3

-development platform: STEVAL-MKI109V3;	sensor: ism330dhcx-accelemeter and gyroscope
+accelemeter and gyroscope sensor: ism330dhcx

-After generate C code of FSM from Unico-GUI, use the MCU (stm32f401ve) on the development platform to control the sensor.
-Use I2C channel to communicate with the sensor, which include writing the FSM to the sensor, and reading the FIFO data from the sensor.
-The code also include the function to store the data into the flash memory of stm32.
+After generate C code of FSM from Unico-GUI, use the MCU (stm32f401ve) on the development platform to control the sensor: setup the sensor and get the data of the sensor.

 Before control the sensor, the program set up some necessary selector in the motherborad.